Welcome to Night Ministry

 How Can YOU Help?

 The Night Ministry street outreach volunteers are unpaid.
-We do not have any paid employees.
+We do not have any paid employees or directors.
 We do not currently receives any funding from government or local authorities and are totally dependant upon financial donations from the public and sponsorship or product donation from businesses.

 If you feel that you would like to support our outreach work maybe you would consider making a financial donation or donation of food or clothing please contact us.